ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 <grid-example title='React UI Advanced Features' name='advanced-features' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

 Below is an example using Master Detail.

-All grids below, including details grids, are using React UI.
+When the master grid has `reactUi=true` then the detail grids use React UI also.
+In the example both Master and Detail grids are using React Cell Renderers.

 <grid-example title='React UI Master Detail' name='master-detail' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>